fantasy2fry/fantasy2fry/README.md

 I approach my studies with great ambition and passion.
 I am seeking an IT internship that will provide me with valuable experience necessary to achieve my dreams.
 Despite being an individualist, I know how to function in a team to develop and achieve our goals together.
 I am open to new challenges.

 From a very young age, I have shown a great interest in the exact sciences, especially mathematics.
 I am also interested in the family of GNU/Linux operating systems and new technologies.
 In my free time, I follow the world of football and computer games.
+My newest interest is Reinforcement Learning, and it's something I'm eager to further develop in the future.

 <!--https://github.com/Ileriayo/markdown-badges-->